Mark Joseph Hurley

 Mark Joseph Hurley (December 13, 1919 – February 5, 2001) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Santa Rosa in California from 1969 to 1986.
+He served as bishop of Santa Rosa in California from 1969 to 1986.
+He previously served as an auxiliary bishop of the Archdiocese of San Francisco in California from 1968 to 1969.

 Early life and education

 Mark Hurley was born on December 13, 1919, in San Francisco, California, one of five children of Mark Joseph and Josephine (née Keohane) Hurley.
 One of his brothers, Francis Thomas Hurley, served as archbishop of Anchorage (1976–2001).

 Mark Hurley received his early education at the parochial school of St. Agnes Parish in San Francisco.
 He began his studies for the priesthood at St. Joseph's College in Mountain View, California, graduating in 1939.
 He then completed his theological studies at St. Patrick's Seminary in Menlo Park, California.

 Priesthood

-Hurley was ordained a priest for the Archdiocese of San Francisco on September 23, 1944 by Archbishop John Joseph Mitty.
+Hurley was ordained a priest for the Archdiocese of San Francisco on September 23, 1944, by Archbishop John Joseph Mitty in San Francisco.
 After his ordination, the archdiocese assigned Hurley to the faculty of Serra High School in San Mateo, California.
 He was also named assistant superintendent of the archdiocesan schools.During this period, he went to Washington D.C. to study at the Catholic University of America.
 He received a Doctor of Philosophy degree in 1947.

 The archdiocese in 1951 assigned Hurley to serve as the founding principal of Bishop O'Dowd High School in Oakland, California.
 He was transferred in 1959 to be principal of Marin Catholic High School in Kentfield, California.
 He also served as assistant coordinator of the archdiocesan campaign of Taxation of Schools in California.

-In 1962, Hurley was named a domestic prelate by Pope John XXIII and superintendent of schools in the Diocese of Stockton.
-He earned a Bachelor's degree in canon law from the Pontifical Lateran University in Rome in 1963.
-From 1962 to 1965, he was a peritus, or theological expert, at the Second Vatican Council in Rome, acting as an advisor to the commission on seminaries, universities, and schools.
+In 1962, Hurley was named a domestic prelate by Pope John XXIII.
+The diocese that same year named him as superintendent of schools in the Diocese of Stockton.
+He earned a Bachelor of Canon Law degree from the Pontifical Lateran University in Rome in 1963.
+From 1962 to 1965, Hurley was a peritus, or theological expert, at the Second Vatican Council in Rome, acting as an advisor to the commission on seminaries, universities, and schools.
 Following his return to San Francisco, he served as assistant chancellor from 1965 to 1969.
-For several years, he appeared on a San Francisco television program, "Problems Please."
+For several years, he appeared on a San Francisco television program, Problems Please.